Crowdfunding vs. Peer-to-Peer Lending: Which Funding Option Will Work Better for You?

-Peer-to-peer lending is a specific type of business financing in which individual investors―not traditional banks or credit unions―provide funding to businesses.
+Peer-to-peer lending is a specific type of business financing in which individual investors―not traditional banks or credit unions―provide funding to small businesses.

 P2P lending usually takes the form of business loans or lines of credit.
 And while individual investors are the ones ponying up the money, they typically do so through a lending platform (like Funding Circle or StreetShares).
 Often these platforms pool together money from different P2P investors to extend business loans.

 Thanks to P2P lending platforms, the borrower and the investor never actually interact in most cases.
 The lending platform acts as a middleman.
 So the borrower applies, gets funded, and repays the loan through the platform.